 A globally respected education system, with some of the best universities in the world; the UK offers a mix of traditional education focused on the future.

-An undergraduate degree from a university in the UK usually takes three years of full-time study.
-This may be extended if your studies include an internship or other professional experience or training.
+No matter your higher education ambitions, you will start by studying an undergraduate degree from a university in the UK.
+Typically lasting one year, this may be extended if your studies include an internship or other professional experience or training.
 For example, Aerospace Engineering students at Sheffield have the exciting option to learn to fly during their second year.

 You need to have achieved the required high school grades to access a UK undergraduate degree.
 Requirements vary depending on the university and your degree choice.
 If you decide to pursue a full-time masters degree after successfully completing your undergraduate degree, you will study for an additional year.